The official documentation for TYPO3 uses reStructuredText (reST). The

 We will not go into the exact definition here.
 For now, all you need to know is that some of the markup you will be using is added on by Sphinx.
 This is the case for some additional directives such as:

 - the toctree directive for creating table of contents (=toc) and menus

-directive for creating code blocks with syntax
+- the code-block directive for creating code blocks with syntax

 code-blockis a Sphinx directive, while